docker/docs/docker-for-mac/index.md

 <p />
 *  **Relationship to Docker Machine**: Installing Docker for Mac does not affect machines you created with Docker Machine.
 You'll get the option to copy containers and images from your local `default` machine (if one exists) to the new Docker for Mac <a href="https://github.com/docker/HyperKit/" target="_blank">HyperKit</a> VM.
 When you are running Docker for Mac, you do not need Docker Machine nodes running at all locally (or anywhere else).
 With Docker for Mac, you have a new, native virtualization system running (HyperKit) which takes the place of the VirtualBox system.
 To learn more, see [Docker for Mac vs. Docker Toolbox](docker-toolbox.md).
 <p />
-* **System Requirements**: Docker for Mac will launch only if all these requirements are met.
+* **System Requirements**: Docker for Mac will launch only if all of these requirements are met.

-	- Mac must be a 2010 or newer model, with Intel's hardware support for memory management unit (MMU) virtualization; i.e., Extended Page Tables (EPT)
+	- Mac must be a 2010 or newer model, with Intel's hardware support for memory management unit (MMU) virtualization; i.e., Extended Page Tables (EPT) and Unrestricted Mode.

-	- macOS 10.10.3 Yosemite or newer
+  - OS X El Capitan 10.11 and newer macOS releases are supported.
+At a minimum, Docker for Mac requires macOS Yosemite 10.10.3 or newer, with the caveat that going forward 10.10.x is a use-at-your-own risk proposition.

+  - Starting with Docker for Mac stable release 1.13 (upcoming), and concurrent Beta releases, we will no longer address issues specific to OS X Yosemite 10.10.
+In future releases, Docker for Mac could stop working on OS X Yosemite 10.10 due to the deprecated status of this OS X version.
+We recommend upgrading to the latest version of macOS.

   - At least 4GB of RAM

   - VirtualBox prior to version 4.3.30 must NOT be installed (it is incompatible with Docker for Mac)

   >**Note**: If your system does not satisfy these requirements, you can install [Docker Toolbox](/toolbox/overview.md), which uses Oracle Virtual Box instead of HyperKit.